Expert Therapeutic Practice Consulting

 For Mental Health Professionals: Psychologists, MFT’s, Psychiatrists, Nurses, Counselors, and Social Workers

 Our profession is deeply satisfying, compelling and at times, extremely challenging.
 Dr. Frisch can help you set up, grow, and maintain a successful, thriving practice.
-Professionals who consult with Dr. Frisch can:
+Dr. Frisch’s Therapeutic Practice Consulting will help you:

 - Learn how to create a successful business, including marketing, networking, establishing your database, using social media, establishing a niche and adding creative vehicles of clinical practice that translate into an enhanced private practice.

 - Build a firm and clear therapeutic frame that holds patients so that they can complete their therapy.

 - Sustain a successful practice and keep it thriving.

 - Receive help with challenging patient interfaces that lead to early terminations.